oh-haiku/oh-haiku/doc/RAD.md

 The user inserts Twitter-credentials and presses "Log in with Twitter" and has an option to store the credentials.

 - Precondition:
-Start application and press "Settings" should have been tested.
+Start application and press Menu->Log in with Twitter should have been tested.

 - Test steps:
 The user can insert Twitter-credentials and store them.
 If the typed Twitter-credentials is wrong in some way (either the username doesn't exist or the password is wrong), the user is informed by some sort of error-message (graphical, sound).
 If the user presses "remember me" the credentials is stored.